albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 Going Missed
 ~~~~~~~~~~~~

-I recommend hiding the missed approaches on the map by unchecking
+I recommend hiding the missed approaches on the map by deselecting
 ``View`` -> :ref:`show-missed-approaches` |Show Missed Approaches|.
 This
 helps uncluttering the map display.